 - Deglaze.
 Pour a little bit of the Guinness into the pan and scrape up the burnt bits from the bottom as it bubbles up.
 Continue until the bottom is clean then pour in the rest of the Guinness.

 - Simmer.
 Add the beef broth, water, browned meat, Herbes de Provence, and bay leaf and give everything a big stir.
-Cover the pot (leaving the lid open a crack for steam to escape) and simmer for 45 minutes.
+Mostly cover the pot (leaving the lid open a bit for steam to escape) and simmer for 45 minutes.

 - Add the potatoes.
 At the 45 minute mark, add the chopped potatoes.
 Cover again and simmer this Guinness beef stew for another 15 minutes.